MouseLightProject/render/README.md

 Install the mltk-bary library using make.sh.
 Be sure to edit ```rootdir``` and ```installdir``` therein appropriately.

-Download a precompiled binary of version 0.7.
-Install the required packages by changing to the directory of the repository, starting Julia on the unix command line, entering Pkg mode by pressing `]`, and then invoking the `instantiate` and `precompile` commands.
+Download a precompiled binary of version 0.7 (1.1 should work too).
+Install the required packages by changing to the directory of the render repository, starting Julia on the unix command line, entering Pkg mode by pressing `]`, and then invoking the `activate .`, `instantiate` and `precompile` commands.
+To install into a shared system directory, instead of your home directory, preceed these commands by `popfirst!(DEPOT_PATH)`.

 Make sure that ```RENDER_PATH```, ```LD_LIBRARY_PATH```, ```JULIA```,
 and ```JULIA_PROJECT``` in ```render```, ```monitor```, and ```project```